achimgaedke/pyprojroot2/README.md

 # Origin / Refactor

-This project is a complete rewrite of [Daniel Chen's pyprojroot](https://github.com/chendaniely/pyprojroot) inspired the issues and looking at the `TODO`s in the code.
+This project is a complete rewrite of [Daniel Chen's pyprojroot](https://github.com/chendaniely/pyprojroot) inspired by  the issues in the tracker and the `TODO`s in the code.

 ## Install

-Try it out,
+Try it out:

 ```shell
 pip3 install git+https://github.com/achimgaedke/pyprojroot2.git@pyprojroot2-rewrite
 ```

-it should work as a drop in replacement for `pyprojroot`.
+It works as a drop in replacement for `pyprojroot`:

 ```python3
 import pyprojroot2 as pyprojroot